-Open-plan homes, street noise, and nearby family members are the three biggest focus killers in a home office.
-White noise masks these inconsistent sounds — not by eliminating them but by raising the background floor so sudden noises don't break concentration.
-It also adds speech privacy: conversations on calls don't carry as far through walls.
+Open-plan homes, street noise, and nearby family are the top focus killers in a home office.
+White noise masks these inconsistent sounds — not by eliminating them but by raising the ambient floor so sudden noises don't break concentration.
+It also adds call privacy: your voice doesn't carry as far through walls when masked by broadband noise.

 Fan-based vs. digital white noise